peteromallet/Headless-Wan2GP/AI_AGENT_MAINTENANCE_GUIDE.md

 ```

 **Agent Behavior**:
-- This is the **critical step** - getting the latest downstream Wan2GP code
+- This is the **critical step** - getting the latest upstream Wan2GP code
 - If clone fails, wait 30 seconds and retry up to 3 times
 - Record the commit hash for tracking purposes and documentation
 - Ensure we're using the absolute latest version from deepbeepmeep/Wan2GP